wynandtredoux/yolov4_reolink/README.md

 The Solution:

-The NVR has the functionality to send the video files over FTP to a server instead of in an email.
+The NVR has the functionality to send the video clips over FTP to a server when it detects motion instead of in an email.
 I want this program to be able to find all video files in a folder, determine if it is a false positive (no *moving* people, animals, or vehicles found by YOLO), and then only the true positives get send as email notifications.

 Issues I encountered so far: